timo-kang/timo-kang/README.md

 - ⚡ Fun fact: ...
 -->

-I'm Timo Kang, a software engineer with a passion for building innovative solutions.
-I have experience in various programming languages and frameworks, and I'm always eager to learn new technologies.
+I'm Jonghyeok, a software engineer with a passion for building innovative solutions.
+I have experienced in various programming languages and frameworks, and I'm always eager to learn new technologies.

+Currently I'm working on building a server/application related with c++ based system.

 Also, here is my [blog](https://timo-kang.github.io) where you can see my posts.